evaera/Aurora/README.md

 Now, there is only one source of truth for the player's WalkSpeed, which solves all of our problems.
 When there are no longer any Auras that provide the walk speed Effect, Aurora will clean up by setting the player's walk speed back to default.

 Of course, this is only one example of what Aurora can be used for.
-Auras can be used for tracking player state (such as marking a player as "infected" in a zombie game), modifying combat values (such as +10% damage), and as a means of communicating modifiers to the player directly (by directly displaying what Auras a player has on their screen).
+Auras can be used for tracking player state (such as marking a player as "infected" in a zombie game), modifying combat values (such as +10% damage for the next 10 seconds), and as a means of communicating modifiers to the player directly (by directly displaying what Auras a player has on their screen).

 ## House rules